PamellaSoto/PamellaSoto/README.md

 - Sharing my projects and writing (in Portuguese) on [LinkedIn](https://www.linkedin.com/in/seu-usuario) 📚
 - Freelancing at [novawebstudios.com](https://novawebstudios.com) *(work in progress!)* 💼
 - Or just say hi: **pamellasoto.dev@gmail.com** 📬
----

-✨ I'm always excited to connect, collaborate, or help with new ideas.
-**Feel free to reach out!**